ALavault/alavault.github.io/_posts/2020-06-30-writing_tuto_1_basics.md

 *And what about the other notes ?* You can of course use notes outside of the scale !
 Try the Ab for instance over the C major chord.

 *Exercise *:
-1. play an E in 1/4 over the A part.
-Feel the difference when the E is a chord tone (on C and Am) and when its not (Dm and G)
+1. play an E in 1/4 notes over the A part.
+Hear/feel the difference when the E is a chord tone (on C and Am) and when its not (Dm and G)
-2. play an F in 1/4 over the A part.
+2. play an F in 1/4 notes over the A part.
 Having the dissonance at the beginning while resolving on Dm feels somewhat odd.
-3. play an Ab in 1/4 over the A part.
+3. play an Ab in 1/4 notes over the A part.
 Having only dissonances lead the phrase nowhere.
 4. play the following phrase in 1/4 notes : G-F-E-F.